btwael/tapis/README.md

 Tapis is a data-driven verification tool for iterative and recursive array-manipulating programs (with parametric size), based on the method presented in the CAV'25 paper _Data-driven Verification of Procedural Programs with Integer Arrays_.
 This repository also includes all the benchmarks and scripts used in the experimental study presented in the paper.

+> [!important]
+> For the version used in our CAV'25 paper, check out this branch '[artifact/cav-25](https://github.com/btwael/tapis/tree/artifact/cav-25)'

 **Table of content:**
  - [Overview](#overview)
  - [Installation](#installation)